 “We provided a safe haven while helping these families back on the road to recovery,” Amy says, “especially in the days and weeks after the storm.”

-Conway High school was converted into a shelter and was the largest in the area, offering refuge to over 460 people on peak night.
-Over 2,000 people spent the night in shelters in Horry County on peak night “DSS were outstanding partners to ensure there were safe facilities and our clients’ needs were met,” says Amy.
+“DSS was an outstanding partner to ensure there were safe facilities and everyone’s needs were met,” says Amy.
 “They were great in helping us organize where we could distribute supplies, and being able to communicate with these severely damaged communities.”

 The American Red Cross also worked closely with the Horry County Emergency Management Department.